 Center for Children

-Our Center for Children provides bereavement support through art therapy and other expressive means to children and teens who have been affected by the death of a loved one.
-Our programs assist children and their families by encouraging positive coping skills, validating grief feelings, and providing opportunities to discover they are not alone in their grief.
+Our Center for Children provides bereavement support through art therapy, dance/movement therapy, and other expressive means to children and teens who have been affected by the death of a loved one.
+Our programs assist children and their families by encouraging positive coping skills, validating grief feelings, facilitating self-expression, helping to capture memories, and providing opportunities to discover they are not alone in their grief.

 The Center for Children includes the programs Journeys, OASIS, and GIST (the Grief Intervention Support Team).
 Journeys helps children ages 4-18 express their feelings, cope with death, and capture memories in safe, supportive spaces—like camps, workshops, multi-week groups, and individual sessions.